Briztal/gmccl/readme.md

 A makefile utility is registered automatically at the initialization of mftk.
 A registered utility can't be unregistered.
-At its registration, a makefile utility provides its name that must be unique, and the path for its entry makefile.
+At its registration, a makefile utility provides its name that must be unique among all utilities, and the path for its entry makefile.
 No utility function can be called on an unregistered utility.

 ### Arguments